4 Tips to “Go” Find a “Seasonal” Job

 2. “Go” Show Your Face

 Finding a job opportunity online and applying should not stop your hunt.
 Applying online may be easier, but you might not get the result you want.
-Consider getting dressed – professionally, showing up to the business locations, and introducing yourself as a candidate for employment.
-Also, consider the holiday events being held around your community.
-Hosting organizations, such as hotels and banquet halls, usually require employees at every level, from recruiters to event managers and chefs, to prepare, coordinate, and even recruit staff for holiday events.
+Consider getting dressed professionally, showing up at the business locations, and introducing yourself as a candidate for employment.
+Consider the events being held around your community.
+Hosting sites, such as hotels and banquet halls, usually require employees at every level, from recruiters to event managers and chefs, to prepare, coordinate, and even recruit staff for seasonal events.

-Showing up will help you stand out of the black hole of online applications and resumes received during seasonal hiring periods.
+Searching Google for “Summer Hiring Events in [add your location]” may yield great options.
+Showing up will help you stand out from the black hole of online applications and resumes that are received during peak hiring periods.
 Remember, first impressions could make the difference between getting the job or not.
-During her teen years, I encouraged my daughter to show up in addition to applying online while job hunting.
-Her actions paid off and she landed her first paying job.
+During her teen years, I encouraged my daughter to apply in person and online while job hunting.
+Her actions paid off, and she landed her first paying job.

 Showing up works!
 Don’t forget to dress appropriately and bring printed copies of your professionally written resume.